codedthinking/Kezdi.jl/README.md

 # Kezdi.jl
-An umbrella of Julia packages for data analysis, in loving memory of [Gábor Kézdi](https://kezdigabor.life/).
+An umbrella of Julia packages for data analysis, with a focus on economics.

 To install,
 ```julia